nirmal8126/media_quotes_ai/README.md

 The samples list all required variables: `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, `OPENAI_API_KEY`, `RAZORPAY_*`, `STRIPE_*`, and `NEXT_PUBLIC_SITE_URL`.

+### Prisma

+This project now ships with Prisma configured against your Supabase database.
+After copying either example env file, set `DATABASE_URL` to the Supabase Postgres connection string (service role credentials are generally required).

+- Run `npx prisma db pull` to sync the Prisma schema with your Supabase tables.
+- Generate the client with `npx prisma generate` whenever you change `prisma/schema.prisma`.
+- You can use Prisma migrations (`npx prisma migrate dev`) if you prefer, but be careful not to conflict with any Supabase managed migrations.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: